Ghagha Island

 Ghagha Island (جزيرة غاغا) is an island in the Emirate of Abu Dhabi.
-It is located 306 km away from Abu Dhabi, and its area is 5 km.
+It is located 306 km away from Abu Dhabi, and its area is 5 km^{2}.
 The island is connected to the mainland through a bridge connecting it to Ras Ghumais.
-The water way is around 2.6 km long.
+The waterway is around 2.6 km long.

 Historically, the island had freshwater sources, was inhabited, and its residents drank from its waters.

 Location

-The island is located 306 km west of Abu Dhabi, 81 km to the south, 6 km north west Jebel Ghumais, 4.3 km north west Ghumeighem Island, 48 km north, a bit to the west, Tuwi As-Sil', 25 west Qaffay Island, and 117 west Jebel Al-Dhannah.
+The island is located 306 km west of Abu Dhabi, 81 km south, 6 km northwest of Jebel Ghumais, 4.3 km northwest of Ghumeighem Island, 48 km north, a bit to the west, Tuwi As-Sil', 25 west Qaffay Island, and 117 west Jebel Al-Dhannah.

 Important Bird Area

 The island has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding Socotra cormorants and Saunders's terns.